 - Cooking half the cilantro and chilies with the meat is a bit unorthodox, but it really rounds out the flavor!

-- Ground beef (or your preferred meat) - I like to use lean keema here
+- Ground beef (or your preferred meat): I like to use extra lean keema here because it means less fat for me to drain later.

-- Ginger and Garlic Paste - homemade is best!
+- Homemade fresh Ginger paste and homemade Garlic Paste - homemade is best because there are no additives altering the flavor profile

 I cannot say this enough: in Pakistani cooking garnishes are not decorative, they are the piece of the puzzle that makes the dish sing.